sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 * **Portfolio item**
     * is the system we are designins as a part of the company's product portfolio
+    * executives own this
-    * executives make decision about this
+    * we will not worry about during this course
 * **Initiatives** (aka Major Features)
     * are capabilities that add a new functionality to the product.
     * *example: Online Booking.*